-I’m a huge believer in polling your customers to uncover key insights into how they buy, what they think of my clients, how they evaluate similar suppliers, etc. In fact, most of my assignments start with customer phone interviews because the information uncovered during these conversations is priceless when it comes to developing a strategy that is truly relevant to the people who actually buy your products or services.
-Fundamental marketing.
+I’m a huge believer in polling your customers to uncover key insights into how they buy, what they think of my clients, how they evaluate similar suppliers, what keeps them up at night and more.
+Our Master Marketing Blueprint includes customer phone interviews or surveys.
+The Information uncovered is priceless when it comes to developing a strategy that is truly relevant to the people who actually buy your products or services.

 This smart, capable marketing director wanted to ask an audience of high level, technology buyers questions including:

 - “If you were to buy us a drink, what kind of drink would it be?”

 - “If we were a car, what kind of car would we be?”